tfenster/presentations/docs/201811-techdaysdockerws/src/8 bc params.md

 Initialization took 119 seconds
 Ready for connections!
 ```
-Go to http://74bd7bd18296:8080/NAV and install C/SIDE or the Windows Client and use them to get the license information
+Go to http://74bd7bd18296:8080/NAV and install C/SIDE or the Windows Client and use them to get the license information.
+Make sure to install the Visual C++ 2013 Redistributable (x86) from https://download.microsoft.com/download/2/E/6/2E61CFA4-993B-4DD4-91DA-3737CD5CD6E3/vcredist_x86.exe and the SQL native client from the ClickOnce site as otherwise C/SIDE will fail to install
 ### Example 3: custom NST and Web settings
 Configure the container to disable Excel export (NST setting) and change the name of the product visible in the Web Client (Web setting)
 ```PowerShell